-We believe that educational institutions represent a unique opportunity to influence software developers and other information technology students while they are still forming their ideas, ethics, and values.
-Government bodies can influence these organizations to focus on application security and hopefully get their institution in line with the OWASP Code of Conduct for Educational Institutions ("The OWASP Blue Book")iii.
+OWASP believes that educational institutions represent a unique opportunity to influence software developers and other information technology students while they are still forming their ideas, ethics, and values.
+Government bodies can influence these organizations to focus on application security and hopefully get their institution in line with the OWASP Code of Conduct for Educational Institutions ("The OWASP Blue Book")iv.
 Government bodies might take the opportunity to sponsor training in application security for educational institutions.

-D. The Government Body SHOULD leverage OWASP by attending our events, using our materials, and asking our experts for help.
+D. The Government Body SHOULD leverage OWASP by attending events, using materials, and asking experts for help.

-OWASP has a lot to offer government bodies.
-We have freely available tools, documents, guidelines, and standards.
-We have worldwide events that are open to everyone and all the presentations are recorded and downloadable for use in classrooms.
-We even have packaged curricula, eLearning, and educational materials that are available for government bodies to use and modify free of charge.
-Government bodies are strongly encouraged to reach out to our experts with their questions, ideas, and even participate in projects.
+OWASP has a lot to offer to government bodies.
+OWASP has freely available tools, documents, guidelines, and standards.
+OWASP has worldwide events that are open to everyone and all the presentations are recorded and downloadable for use in classrooms.
+OWASP even has packaged curricula, eLearning, and educational materials that are available for government bodies to use and modify free of charge.
+Government bodies are strongly encouraged to reach out to OWASP's experts with their questions, ideas, and even participate in projects.